jeffrey818/Photo-Competition-Web-App/README.md

 previews showing in the competition grid.
 -Error Handling message will pop-up if a user try to upload multiple photos into the same competition

-6. Vote competitions (Figure 9)
+6. Vote competitions
 In the vote process, users can open the full gallery of a single competition and vote for the photo by hitting the vote button located on the top-right corner of each photo in the competition.
 The vote number will increase by 1 each time.
 Also, for fairness, the name of the photographers will not show, but they will be displayed in the results page.

-7. View Competition Results with Winner information.
-(Figure 10) The Winners information is determined and displayed on the right panel of each competition grid.
+7. View Competition Results with Winner information The Winners information is determined and displayed on the right panel of each competition grid.
 More importantly, the app can handle the situation if there are more than two winners with the same vote number.
 Users can also check competition details.

 8. View Gallery
-It navigates to the gallery page (Figure 1), which shows the photos in the database
+It navigates to the gallery page, which shows the photos in the database

 --------------------------------------------------------------------------------------------------------------------------------------------------